Eating the Right Fat

-Remember to use extra virgin olive oil, raw avocado along with coconut oil as your go-to fats.
+Remember to use extra virgin olive oil, raw avocado and coconut oil as your go-to fats.
 And, don’t go nuts with nuts!

-Nuts are high in Omega 6’s and meant to be eaten as the occasional garnish, not by the handful because they’re ‘easy’.
+Nuts are high in Omega-6’s and meant to be eaten as the occasional garnish, not by the handful because they are ‘easy’.